A terrible social media campaign can be hurt (or destroy) your attempts at turning your business into a successful and shareable online brand.

 Many people are familiar with the star-studded Snicker’s commercials featuring classic actors like Danny De Vito and Robin Williams with the tagline “You’re not you when you’re hungry.”
 But these commercials all had a parallel Twitter campaign.

 Snickers had celebrities tweet out a slew of uncharacteristic tweets which made them almost seem like they were hacked.
 These tweets would be followed by a tweet with a photo of the celebrity eating a Snickers bar, and the tagline “You’re not you when you’re hungry.”
-Learn more here, it was a fascinating example for how 25 tweets can reach 25 million people, simple by being clever:
+Learn more here, it was a fascinating example for how 25 tweets can reach 25 million people, simply by being clever (Editor’s Note: this also involves agreeing not to be an idiot) :

 These are just a few examples of the exclusive club of corporate brands who’ve gotten social media to work in their favour – not by trying to be clever, but by actually being clever.